A new treatment for some periodic Schr\"{o}dinger operators I: the eigenvalue: Classical Floquet theory and Large Eigenvalue Perturbation

-In this section our strategy is to use the Floquet theorem to compute $\nu(\lambda)$ for large $\lambda$.
+In this section our strategy is to use the {\em classical Floquet theorem} to compute $\nu(\lambda)$ for large $\lambda$.
 The eigenvalue relation $\lambda=\lambda(\nu)$ is the reverse of the Floquet exponent $\nu(\lambda)$, therefore if we can compute the monodromy of the wave function along the period then we obtain the eigenvalue expansion.
+For elliptic potential it raises the question which period among $2\omega_1, 2\omega_2, 2\omega_3=2\omega_1+2\omega_2$ should be responsible for the large $\lambda$ perturbation?
+In this section we show by some examples that large $\lambda$ perturbation is associated the the period $2\omega_1$.